H4HWV2011/msjarvis-public-docs/thesis/01-quantarithmia.md

 ---

-> **Status:** This chapter presents Quantarithmia's core theoretical framework.
+> **Status — March 26, 2026:** This chapter presents Quantarithmia's core theoretical framework as instantiated in a fully operational production system.
+Ms. Jarvis is running at 56 confirmed live containers in the `msjarvis-rebuild` namespace.
+EEG heartbeat services (delta, theta, beta) are confirmed live.
+All RAG corpus collections are fully populated and semantically verified.
+The GBIM contains 5,416,522 verified beliefs.
+The consciousness pipeline is ACTIVE.
 Formal mathematical treatments, empirical case studies, and detailed analyses of maximopoly/megaopoly intersections in specific Appalachian contexts are developed in subsequent thesis chapters and related publications.